HackerYou/HYFallBootcamp2014/3-JavaScript/JS-cheat-sheet.md

     var myNumberVariable = 42
     var myBooleanVariable = true  // can only be 'true' or 'false'

+You can also over-write exiting variables and give them a new value.
+Note the omission of the `var` keyword.

+    myNumberVariable = 7;

 ##Functions

 A group of code that can be run repeatedly.